How to Cite Sources

 2. Adding information: Notes can be used to make comments about your paper that don’t exactly belong in the running text but are worth noting.1

 So what’s the difference between endnotes and footnotes?
 Well, footnotes are easier for the reader to find since they’re just right there.
 But they can disrupt the flow of the page if the bottom fourth of the page is just footnotes.
 That’s kind of a turn-off for readers when it’s not an academic paper.
 Endnotes are harder to find since the reader has to search for them at the end of the book or chapter, but then all the pages look nice.
 There isn’t much more to it than that.
 If you’re using notes for additional information or citing the few sources you have (maybe one every few pages), I recommend using footnotes so the info is right there for the reader.
 If you’re using notes for citing sources and you have a lot of them, I recommend using endnotes so it doesn’t make the pages ugly.
 Is there a right way to do it?
 Nope.
-Just my opinion.
+This is just my opinion.

 Bibliography?